Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Slip Trailing

-Slip Trailing is a technique where slip or a denser underglaze is used to form elevated lines and designs.
-This method is particularly effective on greenware, allowing for artistic expression through the thickness and style of the lines, which can be adjusted by changing the pressure applied to the Applicator Bottle and the size of the nozzle.
+Slip Trailing is a technique in which a slip or denser underglaze is used to form elevated lines and designs.
+This method is particularly effective on greenware, allowing artistic expression through line thickness and style, which can be adjusted by changing the pressure applied to the Applicator Bottle and the nozzle size.

 Marbling Underglaze

-Marbling with Underglaze can be successfully applied during both the Greenware and Bisqueware phases of clay processing.
+Underglaze marbling can be successfully applied during both the Greenware and Bisqueware phases of clay processing.

 For techniques such as the shave cream method or the split cup method, it is best to apply this on Bisqueware.
 This ensures that the underglaze adheres effectively to the clay’s surface.